Hafsa-mohamed-Ad3n/Sentimental-Analysis-of-Tweets/README.md

 ### Pipelines

-- We built pipelines to combine preprocessing, feature extraction, and modeling into a single reproducible process.
+- We built pipelines to combine preprocessing, feature extraction, and modelling into a single reproducible process.
 This ensured:
      - Consistency across training and testing
      - Simplified experimentation with different models

-### Modeling
+### Modelling

 - The model building process for this project was carried out in four main steps:
    - Data preparation: